iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > This app wouldn't work with headphones and so everyone around you can hear it.<br> :date: __2020-11-26 19:45:47__

-> The plans are great I love that I can listen to my own music.. but...
-This app keeps crashing it can happen 3 to 4 times a run meaning you loose track of where you are.
-It happens every time my phone locks and its very demotivating.
-Please fix soon!!!<br> :date: __2020-11-26 19:10:02__

 #### 1-star reviews